smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 To stream audio from a SDL app, use the @![iOS]`SDLStreamingMediaManager`!@@![android]`AudioStreamingManager`!@ class.
 A reference to this class is available from the @![iOS]`SDLManager`'s `streamManager`!@@![android]`SdlManager`s `audioStreamManager`!@ property.

+### Audio Stream Manager
+The @![iOS]`SDLAudioStreamManager`!@@![android]`AudioStreamManager`!@ will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats, or prepare raw PCM data to be queued and played.

+### Starting the Audio Manager
 @![iOS]
-## Audio Stream Lifecycle
-Like the lifecycle of the video stream, the lifecycle of the audio stream is maintained by the SDL library.
-When you receive the `SDLAudioStreamDidStartNotification`, you can begin streaming audio.
+Like the lifecycle of the video stream, the lifecycle of the audio stream is maintained by the SDL library, therefore, you do not need to start the audio stream if you've set a streaming configuration when starting your SDLManager.
+When you receive the SDLAudioStreamDidStartNotification, you can begin streaming audio.
 !@

-### Audio Stream Manager
-The @![iOS]`SDLAudioStreamManager`!@@![android]`AudioStreamManager`!@ will help you to do on-the-fly transcoding and streaming of your files in mp3 or other formats, or prepare raw PCM data to be queued and played.

 @![android]
-### Starting the Audio Manager
 To stream audio, we call `sdlManager.getAudioStreamManager().start()` which will start the manager.
 When that callback returns with a success, call `sdlManager.getAudioStreamManager().startAudioStream()`.
 Once this callback returns successfully you can send and play audio.

 ```java